snap-stanford/snap-python/doc/source/reference/CntEdgesToSet.rst

 .. note::

-    This functions is not yet supported.
+    This function is not yet supported.

 Counts the number of edges between the given node and the given set of nodes in the provided graph.